sch0penheimer/AWS-DevSecOps-Hybrid-CICD-Factory/README.md

 - **Operational Note**: Tune instance types and ASG bounds per workload; keep t2.micro for evaluation/Free Tier compatibility.

 **`Database Layer Considerations:`**
-For this implementation, **no database layer is deployed** to maintain simplicity as the factory will be tested with applications using mock JSON data.
-However, the architecture supports database integration through the following pattern:
+For this implementation, **no database layer is deployed** to maintain simplicity as the factory will be tested with a lightweiht yet kind of vulnerable FastAPI application that uses mock JSON data.
+However, the architecture can support easy database integration through the following pattern:
 - **Database Subnets**: Additional private subnets (`10.0.5.0/24`, `10.0.6.0/24`) reserved for RDS deployment across availability zones
 - **Security Group Configuration**: Database security groups configured to accept connections only from ECS cluster security groups on database-specific ports
 - **Read Replica Strategy**: Cross-AZ read replicas in the second availability zone for high availability and read scaling